Are you on a budget and need extra storage in your garden? Well, guess what? You might not be the only one.

 They actually built this shed completely free from pallets.
 And the really neat part is they even pulled pallets apart to make the siding for the shed.

 And it looks like a little rustic cabin.
-If you’ve hung around this blog long then you know how much I love rustic.
+If you’ve been on this blog for a while then you know how much I love rustic.

 2. The Large Pallet Shed